epistemex/transformation-matrix-js/readme.md

 The matrix can optionally synchronize a canvas 2D context so that the transformations on the canvas matches pixel perfect the local transformations of the Matrix object.
-It can be used to synchronize a DOM element using the toCSS()/toCSS3D() method.
+It can be used to synchronize DOM elements using the toCSS() / toCSS3D() methods.

+Node support.

 No dependencies.
-Node support.

 Install